Wagonway: Steam power

 In 1804, Richard Trevithick, in the first recorded use of steam power on a railway, ran a high-pressure steam locomotive with smooth wheels on an 'L' section plateway near Merthyr Tydfil, but it was more expensive than horses.
 He made three trips from the iron mines at Penydarren to the Merthyr-Cardiff Canal and each time broke the rails that were designed for horse wagon loads.
 There was general doubt at the time that smooth wheels could obtain traction on smooth rails.
 This resulted in proposals using rack or other drive mechanisms.

 Mr Blenkinsop of Middleton Colliery patented the use of cogged wheels in 1811 and in 1812, the Middleton Railway (edgeway, rack rail) successfully used twin cylinder steam locomotives made by Matthew Murray of Holbeck, Leeds.
 George Stephenson made his first steam locomotive in 1813 (patented 1815) for the Killingworth colliery, and found smooth wheels on smooth rails provided adequate grip.
 Although he later recounted that they called this locomotive 'My Lord' as it was financed by Lord Ravensworth, it seems that it was known at the time as Blücher.
 In 1814 William Stewart was engaged by Parkend Coal Co in the Forest of Dean for the construction of a steam locomotive, which when trialled was reported to be successful.
 Stewart did not receive his expected reward and the two parties parted on bad terms.
 Stewart was 'obliged to abandon the engine to that Company'.
-In 1821, a wagonway was proposed to connect the mines at West Durham, Darlington and the River Tees at Stockton, George Stephenson successfully argued that horse-drawn wagonways were obsolete and a steam-powered railway could carry 50 times as much coal.
+In 1821 when a wagonway was proposed to connect the mines at West Durham, Darlington and the River Tees at Stockton, George Stephenson successfully argued that horse-drawn wagonways were obsolete and a steam-powered railway could carry 50 times as much coal.
 In 1825 he built the locomotive Locomotion for the Stockton and Darlington Railway in England's northeast, which became the world's first public steam railway in 1825, via both horse power and steam power on different runs.

 Stationary steam engines for mining were generally available around the middle of the 18th century.
 Wagonways and steam-powered railways had steep uphill sections and would employ a cable powered by a stationary steam engine to work the inclined sections.
 British troops in Lewiston, New York used a cable wagonway to move supplies to bases before the American Revolutionary War.
 The Stockton and Darlington had two inclined sections powered by cable.
 The transition from a wagonway to a fully steam-powered railway was gradual.
 Railways up to the 1830s that were steam-powered often made runs with horses when the steam locomotives were unavailable.
 Even in the steam age, it was convenient to use horses in station yards to shunt wagons from one place to another.
 Horses do not need lengthy times to raise steam in the boiler, and can take shortcuts from one siding to another.
 At Hamley Bridge tenders were called for the supply of horses, in part because normal railway staff lacked horse handling skills.